someoneigna/CoD4X18_client/README.txt

 COPYRIGHT
 =========
-CoD4X is copyrighted by Macarov, HowDy & fReaker of UnderGround !nfinity Large portions of CoD4X are copyrighted by "Id Software, Inc."
+CoD4X is copyrighted by Macarov, HowDy & fReaker of UnderGround !nfinity Large portions of CoD4X Client are copyrighted by Ninja of IceOps Large portions of CoD4X are copyrighted by "Id Software, Inc."
 Several portions are part of the "ioQuake-3 project".
 Maxmind GeoIP is copyrighted by "MaxMind LLC".